chrsmys/HomeBase/README.md

 # HomeBase
 HomeBase is a SoftwareEngineering project.
+This is in no way done, and needs a lot of cleaning up.